erickmerchant/vanilla-kit/README.md

 # html-render

 A tiny front-end framework using the builder pattern for defining UI.
 Also has shallow reactivity.
-Less than 1.5 kB minified and compressed.
+Only 1.5 kB minified and compressed.
 Also it's fully tree-shakeable if you use a bundler like rollup.

 Declarative UI in the form of JSX, tagged template literals, or templates has become the standard, but I think it's fairly limiting in what it can represent.
 Everything is props and children.
 In contrast a fluent interface using chained method calls can more closely match the rich DOM methods available.
 And it's still declarative.
 Just because it looks like imperative code, it is not updating the DOM.
 It is building a description of the DOM in the same way that JSX is.
 Plus it's reactive, because that's the most efficient way to keep the DOM in sync with state and avoid imperative changes in your application.
 And it's so small that you can use it nearly anywhere.